This article was originally written in late 1998.

 Taiji Qigong is then introduced to allow the student to hone into chi feeling and then cultivate it further.

 The next step is the 40 form compulsory of the Yang style.
 This is to prep newcomers for the long form.

 Advanced students then continue onto the 54 sword form ,then graduate up to the Long form.

 Xianhao is one of the few masters in America that teaches the Yang style spear form and the long Yang broadsword form learned from his sifu in Hangzhou.

-Eventually Push Hands drills are slowly introduced beginning with single, double hand techniques, fixed step, moving step, then fa jing lessons.
+Push Hands drills are slowly introduced early to benefit form.
+Beginning with single, double hand techniques, fixed step, moving step, then fa jing lessons.

 Essential points of attention for push hands mentioned by Xianhao:

 5. Soft to hard, hard to soft, soft to emptiness interchangeably.